leshikus/longwar/README.md

-# Install
-Copy "Long War" and other folders to HotA_RMGTemplates directory of your HotA installation.
+# Installation

+Copy the `.h3t` file to the `HotA_RMGTemplates` directory in your Heroes of Might and Magic III: Horn of the Abyss installation.

 # Longwar

-The template pack for HotA random map generator optimized for giant maps.
+A template pack for the HotA random map generator, optimized for giant maps.

+# Templates

-# Death from Below
+## Death from Below

-The template for 3 humans and 5 strong AI opponents.
-Recommended generator settings: "Giant" map, "Normal" water, "Strong" monsters.
-If you want a harder challenge, set AI teams.
+A template designed for 3 human players versus 5 strong AI opponents.

-## Goals
+### Recommended Generator Settings

-* Challenging
+* Map size: `Giant`
-* Not boring
+* Water: `Normal`
-* Playable without save scumming
+* Monster strength: `Strong`

+For an additional challenge, enable AI teams.

+---

-# Enlightment Circle
+## Enlightment Circle

-This is the updated version of the previous template.
-Added more AI and human cities, added Town Portals.
-Recommended generator settings: "Giant" map, "No" water, "Strong" monsters.
+An updated version of the previous template.

+### Changes

+* Added more AI and human towns
+* Added Town Portals

+### Recommended Generator Settings

+* Map size: `Giant`
+* Water: `No`
+* Monster strength: `Strong`

+---

-# Please Spare my Implings
+## Please Spare my Implings

-Swapped underground and surface planes to ensure DD connectivity of the second plane.
+The underground and surface layers were swapped to ensure Dimension Door connectivity on the second map level.

+---

-# Artificers
+## Artificers

-* Added water back.
+### Changes

+* Water restored
-* No mines to delay player expansion.
+* Mines removed to slow early player expansion
-* Computer hero spawners generate 8 heroes at the game start.
+* Computer hero spawners now generate 8 heroes at game start

+---

-## Problems
+## Hidden in Snow

+### Features

+* Focused on Bulwark and Tower towns
+* Libraries encourage long-term progression

+# Known Issues

-* Computer is not able to collect troops successfully, compliant zones should have low value guards, should be smaller.
+* AI struggles to collect troops efficiently.
+Compliant zones should be moved to another map level.
+Also delay human progression and give AI more preparation time.

-* Player necromancer town should have several vampire dwellings.
+* Necromancer starting towns should include several Vampire dwellings.
+Do this for every favorite troop.

-* Spawned heroes move to the underworld map, this was not expected and makes things easier.
+* Spawned heroes unexpectedly move into the underground layer, making the map easier than intended.

-* Add increased exit guard difficulty and size for compliant zones, thus making each next enemy stronger.
+* Exit guards for compliant zones should scale in size and difficulty so that each subsequent enemy becomes stronger.

-* Computer cannot play well for human starts.
-* Too easy to get the first ship, think of putting hard terrain around starting areas.
+* AI performs poorly when using human starting zones.

+* The first ship is currently too easy to obtain.
+Consider surrounding starting areas with difficult terrain.

 # Plans

+* Experimenting with a slower but still engaging early-game progression
-Thinking how to implement a slower yet interesting start.
-Planning to ship new releases for each HotA editor release.
+* Planning new releases alongside future HotA editor updates

-# Testing
+# Testing Checklist

-Subterranean gate.
-Underworld connectivity.
-Map validation.
-Interesting hero availability.
-Well.
-GoSolo.
+* Subterranean Gate connectivity
+* Underground disconnected zones accessibility
+* Map validation
+* Interesting hero pool generation
+* Well generation
+* Cartographer generation
+* GoSolo